silvac1/bb-ladder/README.md

 # BB Ladder

-BB Ladder is a ladder tournament tracker app for basketball.
+BB Ladder is basketball management system.
+It allows players to sign up, captains to create and manage teams and request games.

+There are two types of users:

+1. Admin - they can do any action on the site
+2. Player - they can create and manage a team, and their own player profile

+## Player Actions

+Players can:

+1. Sign up
+2. Manage their profiles
+3. Accept team invites from a captain
+4. Send team requests to a captain
+5. Create and manage a team as the captain

+Captains can:

+1. Manage their team data
+2. Manage players and positions via invites/requests
+3. Submit game requests to the Admin

+Admins can:

+1. Manage app data (like positions)
+2. Accept and schedule Game requests

+## Features

-Players have basic profiles
+1. Players have basic profiles

-Teams consist of players and have specific positions to be filled
+2. Teams consist of players and have specific positions to be filled

-Games are between two teams and are part of a Tournament, we will track the winning team
+3. Games are between two teams, and can be part of a Tournament

-Tournaments are the result of games played in a ladder format
+4. Games are scheduled by the Admin based on game requests from the captains

 ## Resources